-We received constructive feedback in the areas of maintenance including some of the aging facilities.
-As a result of addressing these matters, we have started our hotel improvement programme since 2019 which will see the upgrading of lift facilities, renovation of superior rooms and painting of exterior walls.
-As at the date of this report, one guest lift has been installed and renovation of 54 superior rooms has been completed.
+We received constructive feedback with regards to hotel maintenance including some on our aging facilities.
+As a result of addressing these matters, we have started and completed our hotel improvement programme since 2019 which saw the upgrading of lift facilities, renovation of superior rooms and painting of exterior walls.
+Guest satisfaction target of more than 7.5 was achieved in 2021.